How to raise a concern about a care service in Wales.

-If you want to make a complaint about local authority social services
+If you want to make a complaint or raise a concern about a local authority social service

 Local authority social services are responsible for providing information, advice and assistance as well as assessing people’s need for care and support and arranging for care and support to be provided.
 They may also directly provide a range of services such as day support as well as services registered with us such as care homes.

 If you have a complaint about the way a local authority social service operates, you should contact them directly.
 They have their own complaints process and information, which you can request from them.

 We cannot raise your complaint for you or take it up on your behalf.
 We do not investigate individual complaints or resolve disagreements between people and their local authority.

 We are interested to hear from people about their experience of the service they receive from the local authority.
 This will help to inform our understanding of how well the local authority social service operates and supports the people who use it.